-This Methodology Guide relates to aerospace manufacturing plants, which include many different types of property with a variety of processes taking place within them.
+This Methodology Guide relates to chemical manufacturing plants which include many different types of property with a variety of processes taking place within them.
+Chemical manufacturing plants are part of the larger petrochemical industry along with oil refineries; however, oil refineries are the subject of a separate MPAC Valuation Methodology Guide and are not therefore included in this Methodology Guide.

-The list of properties within Ontario that are covered by this Methodology Guide changes from time to time.
+The list of properties within Ontario that are covered by this Methodology Guide change from time to time.
 A current list of the properties covered by this Methodology Guide can be found in Appendix A.